Last Updated on July 2, 2022 by Mark Ferguson

 ARMs or an adjustable-rate mortgage is a loan where the interest rate is fixed for a certain amount of time, but the rate can adjust after that fixed period expires.
 For example, an ARM may have a fixed period of 5 years at 3% interest.
 For the first 5 years the loan interest rate will be 3% but after the five years are up the interest rate can adjust up or down depending on what the current interest rates are.
-I have used many ARMs to invest in real estate and for my personal houses that I live in.
+I have used many ARMs to invest in real estate and for my personal houses that I live in, but is an ARM a good loan?
 I think ARMs are a great option for many people but you must be careful with them and some ARMs are set up in a very risky way.
 ARMs were also a contributor to the last housing crash but it is really tough to get a loan now like they were before the crash.

 What is an Adjustable Rate Mortgage (ARM)?